Huotes/CommitMaker/README.md

 With the rising cost of gasoline, Chuck Norris is beginning to worry about his drinking habit.

 'It works on my machine' always holds true for Chuck Norris.

+The opening scene of the movie 'Saving Private Ryan' is loosely based on games of dodgeball Chuck Norris played in second grade.